Two types of fishing take place within Portland Harbour, recreational and commercial.

 Click here for Range dates.

-See Downloads for Fishing Application Form, Restrictions Map and terms and conditions.
+See Downloads for Fishing Application Form and Restrictions Map

 All markers used to indicate the position of fishing equipment shall be clearly marked with either the owner’s name or boat registration number.